jwds1978/jwds1978.github.io/_posts/2017-06-23-consider-removing-your-ad-blocker.md

   You have every right to decide how your Web browser renders content &#8212; it's your browser, after all.&nbsp; And, should you decide to use an ad blocker, I don't really see much of a difference between that and skipping over the television ads within <abbr title="Digital Video Recorder">DVR</abbr> content.&nbsp;
-  By the same token, publishers have that same right to tell you that if you want access to their content, you must accept their terms of service.&nbsp; If you don't like their terms, or whatever else, simply move along to another Web site&nbsp; As with any other business you may not like for whatever reason.
+  By the same token, publishers have that same right to tell you that if you want access to their content, you must accept their terms of service.&nbsp; If you don't like their terms, or whatever else, simply move along to another Web site.&nbsp; As with any other business you may not like for whatever reason.
 </p>
 <p>
   &nbsp;